SensitiveMix/node-vue-chart/README.md

 npm install --save node-vue
 ```

+## Bugs
+- At the moment the entire boilerplate will be added  to your node_modules when running <code>npm install --save node-vue</code>, which is not the intent.

 ## Todo
 - Automatically open the project in a browser.
 - Trigger hot reload when non-vue files are updated.